taesiri/blog/_posts/2019-12-19-level-design-with-ai.md

 {% include images.html url="../assets/img/ai-level-design/endlessforms.png" description="Generating 3D Shapes with CPPNs - EndlessForms" %}

-When we use a Neuro-Evolutionary technique, like NEAT, on CPPNs, they can become super powerful.
 I don’t think generating level with vanilla CPPN be a good idea, (I am not sure, maybe it is or it is not!!), but we certainly can use them somehow in the process.
 [For example, someone tried to generate trains using CPPNs, but to me, the net results are not very interesting at this stage.
 [See here for the results](https://silky.github.io/posts/2018-04-15-cppns-for-procedural-landscape-generation.html#bonus-content-17-apr-2018)]

 ### Deep Reinforcement Learning from Human Preferences